 Subsequent to applicants meeting the initial documentation requirements to apply for the position of Police Officer, applicants are scheduled to take the written examination.

-A panel made up of current police officers, civilian staff and select members of the community will ask questions of each candidate.
-The candidate responses will then be evaluated by each board member and each candidate will be ranked based on their performance.
+A panel made up of current police officers, civilian staff, and select members of the community will ask questions of each candidate.
+Each board member will then evaluate the candidate’s responses and each candidate will be ranked based on their performance.

 Step 5: Background Investigation